nikolinaklatt/nikolinaklatt.github.io/_pages/about.md

 Work in Progress
 ======
-Klatt, Nikolina.
-The Effect of Judicial Decisions on Policy Narratives.
+_The Effect of Judicial Decisions on Policy Narratives.
 Analyzing the Impact of Roe v.
-Wade's Overturning on Digital Discourse Using Machine Learning
+Wade's Overturning on Digital Discourse Using Machine Learning_

+_Abortion Law and Democratic Backsliding_

-Boese-Schlosser, Vanessa; Nikolina Klatt, Janice Ngiam and Daniel Ziblatt.
-What Is Democracy (to You)?
+_What Is Democracy (to You)?_ with Vanessa Boese-Schlosser, Janice Ngiam and Daniel Ziblatt

 CV